prof-rossetti/intro-to-python/exercises/dev-collaboration/README.md

 To repeat the process (after changes have been merged):

-  9. From the command-line, checkout the main branch, and pull the most recent changes from the upstream main branch
+  9. Checkout the main branch, and pull the most recent changes from the upstream main branch
   10. Then push those changes to the origin main branch, to ensure it is up-to-date with the upstream main branch.
   11. Then repeat steps 4-8 above.